wemake-services/meta/employees.md

 ### Not an employee yet?

-Then learn how you can [get a job](https://wemake.services/meta/job-application).
+Work with us!
+Learn how you can [get a job](https://wemake.services/meta/job-application).

 ### Task-based payment approach